nanoscopic/gfipm-ldif/readme.txt

 - Make a database of commonly used schemas somewhere, and have the script use it remotely, so that it can cover more things besides the GFIPM standard.

 Version History:
-1.0 - Initial release on github
+1.01 - Fix git settings to get rid of 'invalid-email-address' message on github 1.0 - Initial release on github